HAS YOUR POOL LOST ITS WOW-FACTOR?

 - Concrete – Strong and capable of withstanding much wear, concrete is an ideal material for resurfacing.
 Once dried, concrete can be painted in any colour to suit the decor of your pool design

-How much does the average pool remodel cost?
+How much does the average swimming pool refurbishment cost?

 The average pool remodel can cost anywhere between £5,000 to £20,000, in some cases even more if the surrounds are also being refurbished.
 A complete outdoor pool transformation can cost up to £50,000 depending on the scale of the project.

 A concrete swimming pool should be resurfaced at least every 10-15 years, depending on how well it has been maintained.
-You may find that other aspects of the pool will need maintaining at the same time such as the tiling, surrounds or filtration systems.
+You may find that other aspects of the pool will need maintaining at the same time such as the tiling, surrounds or filtration systems updating these more regularly can make your pool system more energy efficient.

-What happens if you don’t resurface your pool?
+What happens if you don’t refurbish your pool?

-If you don’t resurface your swimming pool you may leave it susceptible to damage as a result of cracking, algae stains, leaks or even injuries due to an uneven surface developing over time.
+If you don’t resurface your swimming pool you may leave it susceptible to damage as a result of cracking pool liners, algae stains, leaks or even injuries due to an uneven surface developing over time.

 How do you know when your pool needs to be resurfaced?